-The Board votes; makes final decisions.
+The Board votes, making the final decisions.

 Official announcement of Grantee Organizations is made at the Excellence in Care Awards in February of each year.

-Announcements of awards, are supported through social media visibility campaign.
+Announcements of awards are supported through social media visibility campaign.

 Our Commitment to Finding a Cure:

 Since 1990, THE DIFFA Chicago Fellowship has supported a 2nd year HIV/AIDS Research and Clinical Studies Fellow at the Northwestern Medicine Center for Infectious Diseases; actively supporting the pursuit of a cure.